Tatler Cinema Club

 1 person favorited this theater

 Located in the east London district of Walthamstow, at Bell Corner at the northern end of Hoe Street.
 The Empire Cinema opened on 21st February 1913 with “Captain Scott, R.N., to the South Pole”.
 Seating in the auditorium was in stalls and a small circle.
 It was built for the Good Brothers, a local builders merchants, who originally operated the Queens Cinema and Arcadia Cinema in Walthamstow and the Scala Cinema in Leyton.
 All these cinemas were taken over by Hamilton Cinemas Ltd. in May 1933, but were closed en-block two months later due to fierce competition.

 The Empire Cinema was taken over by Amusements (Leyton) Ltd. and re-opened in December 1933 but by 1937 it was operated by Clavering & Rose.
 In March 1961 it was re-named Cameo Cinema.
 Closed as a regular cinema on 31st August 1963 with Nancy Kwan in “Tamahine”.
 It became a bingo club, and showed Bollywood Asian films on Sundays.

 Clavering and Rose had been taken over by Classic Cinemas Ltd., and the cinema was re-opened as a Tatler Cinema Club on 12th April 1970, screening uncensored sex films to ‘members only’ (not ‘full-on’ porn, but usually Continental sex films which had been refused a British Board of Film Censors Certificate).
 The Tatler Film Club closed on 16th August 1981.

 The building was converted into an amusement arcade, and then it became a snooker club.
-In January 2016 a planning application to demolish the building was refused.
+In January 2016 a planning application to demolish the building was refused, but it was demolished in January 2017.

 Just login to your account and subscribe to this theater.